Privacy Policy

 • Microsoft Advertising of Microsoft Ireland Operations Limited, One Microsoft Court, South County Business Park, Leopardstown, Dublin 18, D18 DH6k, Ireland.

-If you have an account with the relevant providers, you can, in addition to your consent, also set privacy settings for the display of personalized advertising:
+If you have an account with the relevant providers, you can, in addition to giving your consent, also adjust privacy settings for the display of personalized advertising:

-Should personal data be transferred from the aforementioned providers to their group companies in the USA, Google LLC, LinkedIn Corporation, Meta Platforms Inc. and Microsoft Corporation are certified according to the EU-US Data Privacy Framework, whereby the transfer of personal data to the USA takes place on the basis of the adequacy decision for the USA in accordance with Art.
+Should personal data be transferred from the aforementioned providers to their group companies in the USA, Google LLC, LinkedIn Corporation, Meta Platforms Inc. and Microsoft Corporation are certified under the EU-US Data Privacy Framework, meaning that the transfer of personal data to the USA is based on the adequacy decision for the USA pursuant to Art.
 45 GDPR.

 Linking Google Ads with HubSpot

-To measure the success of our advertising efforts and track leads, we use a direct integration between Google Ads and our CRM system HubSpot.
-Information from Google Ads (e.g. Ad clicks, search terms, campaign ID) with user data stored in HubSpot (e.g. completed forms, inquiries) are automatically linked.
-This allows us to understand which Google Ads campaign a user used to reach our website and whether there was a conversion (e.g. inquiry or purchase).
+To measure the success of our advertising campaigns and to track leads, we use a direct integration between Google Ads and our CRM system HubSpot.
+This involves using information from Google Ads (e.g. Clicks on ads, search terms, campaign ID) with user data stored in HubSpot (e.g. (Completed forms, inquiries) are automatically linked.
+This way we can track which Google Ads campaign a user came through to reach our website and whether it led to a conversion (e.g. has come up with an inquiry or purchase.

-This link serves to optimize our campaigns, monitor success, and personally address potential customers.
+This link serves to optimize our campaigns, monitor success, and personalize communication with potential customers.
 The processing is based on your consent in accordance with Art.
-6 (1) lit. a GDPR, provided you have consented via our cookie banner.
-In all other cases, processing is based on our legitimate interest in accordance with Art.
-6 (1) lit. f GDPR in the analysis and optimization of our marketing measures.
+6 para.
+1 lit. a GDPR, insofar as you have consented via our cookie banner.
+In all other cases, processing is based on our legitimate interest pursuant to Art.
+6 para.
+1 lit. f GDPR on the analysis and optimization of our marketing measures.

 HubSpot and Google may transfer data to the USA as part of this processing.
-Both providers are certified according to the EU-US Data Privacy Framework.
-The data transfer is therefore carried out in accordance with Art.
+Both providers are certified under the EU-US Data Privacy Framework.
+The data transfer therefore takes place in accordance with Art.
 45 GDPR on the basis of an adequacy decision.

 External services

 External services are optional and serve to extend the functionality of our website.
-This includes, for example, the integration of videos, login services, or the query of metadata from external content.
+This includes, for example, the integration of videos, login services, or the querying of metadata from external content.

-We integrate NoEmbed to generate metadata for videos.
+We use NoEmbed to generate metadata for videos.

 We use Google Play to log user authentication.
-We also embed videos from YouTube to make them directly accessible on our website.
+In addition, we embed videos from YouTube to make them directly accessible on our website.
 YouTube and Google Play are provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.

-As part of processing by YouTube, data may be transferred from Google Ireland Limited to Google LLC in the USA.
-Google LLC is certified under the EU-US Data Privacy Framework, which means that the transfer of personal data to the USA is based on the adequacy decision for the USA in accordance with Art.
+As part of the processing by YouTube, data may be transferred from Google Ireland Limited to Google LLC in the USA.
+Google LLC is certified under the EU-US Data Privacy Framework, which means that the transfer of personal data to the USA is based on the adequacy decision for the USA pursuant to Art.
 45 GDPR.

 Our website uses the Storylane service (https://www.storylane.io) to embed interactive product demos and presentations.
 The provider is Storylane, Inc., based in San Francisco, USA.

-Only minimal technical data necessary to provide the content is transmitted.
+Only minimal technical data, necessary for providing the content, will be transmitted.
 No further collection of usage or interaction data takes place.

-The data processing is based on our legitimate interest in accordance with Art.
-6 (1) lit. f GDPR in order to provide you with an appealing and functional presentation of our products.
+Data processing is carried out on the basis of our legitimate interest pursuant to Art.
+6 para.
+1 lit. f GDPR, in order to provide you with an appealing and functional presentation of our products.

-As a general rule, your personal data will only be transferred to third parties by the controller when you use this website if there is a legal basis for doing so under data protection law in the specific case, in particular in the following cases:
+The transfer of your personal data to third parties by the controller in connection with the use of this website only takes place if there is a legal basis for this under data protection law in the specific case, in particular in the following cases:

-• if you have given your express consent in accordance with Art.
-6 (1) lit. a GDPR,
+• if you have given your explicit consent in accordance with Art.
+6 para.
+1 lit. have given their consent in accordance with the GDPR.

-• the transfer according to Art.
+• the transfer pursuant to Art.
 6 para.
-1 lit. f GDPR is necessary to assert, exercise or defend legal claims and there is no reason to assume that you have an overriding legitimate interest in not disclosing your data,
+1 lit. f GDPR is necessary for the establishment, exercise or defense of legal claims and there is no reason to assume that you have an overriding legitimate interest in not disclosing your data,

-In addition, your personal data may be processed on our behalf by external service providers (in particular the recipients named in this privacy policy) on the basis of order processing agreements in accordance with Art.
+Furthermore, your personal data may be processed on our behalf by external service providers (in particular the recipients mentioned in this privacy policy) on the basis of data processing agreements pursuant to Art.
 28 GDPR.
-In these cases, we ensure that personal data is processed in accordance with the General Data Protection Regulation and strictly in accordance with our instructions.
-These include, in particular, data centers, software providers and IT service providers.
+In these cases, we ensure that the processing of personal data is carried out in accordance with the General Data Protection Regulation and strictly according to our instructions.
+This includes in particular data centers, software providers and IT service providers.

-In addition, we may transfer your personal data to other recipients who process your personal data under their own responsibility.
-These include, for example, payment service providers, tax advisors and public bodies.
+Furthermore, we may transfer your personal data to other recipients who process your personal data under their own responsibility.
+This includes, for example, payment service providers, tax advisors and public authorities.

 Transfer to a third country

-We may use services whose providers are located in so-called third countries (outside the European Union or the European Economic Area) or transfer personal data there, i.e. countries whose data protection standards do not correspond to those of the European Union.
+We may use services whose providers are partly located in so-called third countries (outside the European Union or the European Economic Area) or transfer personal data to them, i.e. countries whose level of data protection does not correspond to that of the European Union.

-If there is an adequacy decision by the European Commission (Article 45 GDPR) for these countries, we base the data transfer on this.
-This applies, for example, to transmission to Argentina, Israel, Japan, Canada, the Republic of Korea, New Zealand, Switzerland, Uruguay or the United Kingdom.
-In the case of the USA, this only applies if the US recipient has certified itself for the EU-US Data Privacy Framework.
+If an adequacy decision by the European Commission (Art.
+45 GDPR) exists for these countries, we base the data transfer on this.
+This includes, for example, transfers to Argentina, Israel, Japan, Canada, the Republic of Korea, New Zealand, Switzerland, Uruguay or the United Kingdom.
+In the case of the USA, this only applies if the US recipient has certified itself under the EU-US Data Privacy Framework.

-To the extent that no adequacy decision has been issued for the relevant country, we have taken appropriate measures to ensure an appropriate level of data protection for any data transfers.
-These include, among others, the standard contractual clauses of the European Union or binding internal data protection rules (Art.
+Where no adequacy decision has been issued for the country in question, we have taken appropriate measures to ensure an adequate level of data protection for any data transfers.
+This includes, among other things, the standard contractual clauses of the European Union or binding corporate rules on data protection (Art.
 46 GDPR).

-Where this is not possible, we base the data transfer on exceptions under Art.
-49 GDPR, in particular your express consent or the necessity of the transfer for the performance of the contract or for the implementation of pre-contractual measures.
+Where this is not possible, we base the data transfer on exceptions under Article 49 GDPR, in particular your express consent or the necessity of the transfer for the performance of a contract or for the implementation of pre-contractual measures.

-If a transfer to a third country is envisaged and no adequacy decision or appropriate safeguards are in place, it is possible and there is a risk that authorities in the third country in question (e.g. Secret services) can gain access to the transmitted data in order to record and analyze it, and that the enforceability of your data subject rights cannot be guaranteed.
-If your express consent is obtained, you will also be informed of this.
+If a transfer to a third country is planned and no adequacy decision or suitable safeguards are in place, it is possible and there is a risk that authorities in the respective third country (e.g. Intelligence services may gain access to the transmitted data in order to collect and analyze it, and the enforceability of your data subject rights cannot be guaranteed.
+If your explicit consent is obtained, you will also be informed about this.

 Duration of storage of personal data

 The personal data will be deleted or blocked as soon as the purpose for which we collected the data no longer applies.
-Storage may also take place if there is a legal basis for doing so, for example if this is necessary for the purposes of proof for civil law claims arising from the contractual relationship or if it has been provided for by the European or national legislator in Union regulations, laws or other provisions to which the controller is subject.
-The duration of storage of personal data is determined by the relevant statutory retention periods, e.g. from commercial law and tax law.
-After the respective deadline has expired, the corresponding data will be routinely deleted.
+Storage may also take place if there is a legal basis for doing so, for example if this is necessary for evidentiary purposes for civil claims arising from the contractual relationship or if it has been provided for by the European or national legislator in Union regulations, laws or other provisions to which the controller is subject.
+The duration of the storage of personal data is determined by the relevant statutory retention obligations, e.g. from commercial law and tax law.
+After the respective deadline has expired, the corresponding data is routinely deleted.

-In addition, the data will be deleted if you have exercised your right to deletion and the legal requirements for deletion are met.
+Furthermore, the data will be deleted if you have exercised your right to erasure and the legal requirements for erasure are met.

 Your rights

-Below you will find information about the rights of data subjects that you have vis-à-vis the controller with regard to the processing of your personal data:
+Below you will find information about the rights of data subjects that you have against the controller regarding the processing of your personal data:

-(1) The right to request information about your personal data processed by us in accordance with Art.
-15 GDPR.
-In particular, you can request information about the purposes of processing, the category of personal data, the categories of recipients to whom your data has been or will be disclosed, the planned storage period, the existence of a right to rectification, erasure, restriction of processing or objection, the existence of a right to lodge a complaint, the origin of your data if it was not collected from us, as well as the existence of automated decision-making including profiling and, if applicable, meaningful information on its details.
+(1) The right, pursuant to Article 15 GDPR, to request information about your personal data processed by us.
+In particular, you can request information about the purposes of processing, the categories of personal data, the categories of recipients to whom your data have been or will be disclosed, the planned storage period, the existence of a right to rectification, erasure, restriction of processing or objection, the existence of a right to lodge a complaint, the origin of your data if they were not collected from us, and the existence of automated decision-making, including profiling, and, where applicable, meaningful information about the logic involved.

-(2) The right to request the immediate rectification of inaccurate or incomplete personal data stored by us in accordance with Art.
-16 GDPR.
+(2) The right, pursuant to Article 16 GDPR, to request the immediate rectification of inaccurate personal data concerning you or the completion of incomplete personal data concerning you which is stored by us.

-(3) The right to request the erasure of your personal data stored by us in accordance with Art.
-17 GDPR if the legal requirements are met, unless the processing is necessary to exercise the right to freedom of expression and information, to fulfill a legal obligation, for reasons of public interest or to assert, exercise or defend legal claims.
+(3) The right, pursuant to Article 17 GDPR, to request the erasure of your personal data stored by us if the legal requirements are met, unless the processing is necessary for exercising the right of freedom of expression and information, for compliance with a legal obligation, for reasons of public interest or for the establishment, exercise or defense of legal claims.

-(4) The right to demand the restriction of the processing of your personal data in accordance with Art.
-18 GDPR if the legal requirements are met, insofar as the accuracy of the data is contested by you, the processing is unlawful but you refuse to delete it and instead request the restriction of use, we no longer need the data but you need it to assert, exercise or defend legal claims or you have objected to the processing in accordance with Art.
-21 GDPR.
+(4) The right, pursuant to Article 18 GDPR, to request the restriction of the processing of your personal data if the legal requirements are met, insofar as the accuracy of the data is contested by you, the processing is unlawful, but you object to its erasure and request the restriction of its use instead, we no longer need the data, but you require it for the establishment, exercise or defence of legal claims, or you have objected to the processing pursuant to Article 21 GDPR.

-(5) The right, in accordance with Art.
-20 GDPR, to receive your personal data that you have provided to us in a structured, common and machine-readable format or to request that it be transmitted to another controller if the legal requirements are met.
+(5) The right, pursuant to Article 20 GDPR, to receive your personal data which you have provided to us in a structured, commonly used and machine-readable format or to request its transmission to another controller, provided the legal requirements are met.

 The State Commissioner for Data Protection and Freedom of Information